UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 ## Current Progress

 ### Data Preprocessing
 We are working on combining the images from different dataset.
-Therefore, we have to unify the size of the image and the format of the image.
+We have to unify the size of the image and the format of the image among different datasets.

 ### Line Art of Image
 We have successfully run HED [1] to extract line art from the Pokemon image.

+(Add images later on)

 ### StyleGAN